Treating generalised anxiety disorder

 - dry mouth

-Benzodiazepines are a type of sedative that help ease the symptoms of anxiety within 30 to 90 minutes of taking the medication.
-NICE strongly advises against the use of benzodiazepines, except for in a crisis.
+Benzodiazepines are a type of sedative that may sometimes be used as a short-term treatment during a particularly severe period of anxiety because they help ease the symptoms within 30 to 90 minutes of taking the medication.

-Although benzodiazepines are very effective in treating the symptoms of anxiety, they cannot be used for long periods of time.
-This is because they can become addictive if used for longer than four weeks.
+Although benzodiazepines are very effective in treating the symptoms of anxiety, they cannot be used for long periods of time because they can become addictive if used for longer than four weeks.
 Benzodiazepines also start to lose their effectiveness after this time.

-If you have tried any two treatments (out of medication, CBT and self-help with guidance from your GP) and you still have significant symptoms of GAD, you may want to discuss with your GP whether you should be referred to a mental health specialist.
+If you have tried the treatments mentioned above and have significant symptoms of GAD, you may want to discuss with your GP whether you should be referred to a mental health specialist.

 A referral will work differently in different areas of the UK, but you will usually be referred to your community mental health team.
-This includes a range of specialists including psychiatrists, psychiatric nurses, clinical psychologists, occupational therapists and social workers.
+These teams include a range of specialists, including psychiatrists, psychiatric nurses, clinical psychologists, occupational therapists and social workers.